getify/You-Dont-Know-JS/up & going/ch1.md

 When you later ask if the phone includes a charger, that answer could only have been either "yes" or "no."

-In very similar ways, when you express values in a programs, you choose different representations for those values based on what you plan to do with them.
+In very similar ways, when you express values in a program, you choose different representations for those values based on what you plan to do with them.

 These different representations for values are called *types* in programming terminology.
 JavaScript has built-in types for each of these so called *primitive* values: